Curved Page Divider

 Transportation Reimbursements

 In addition to other financial assistance listed below, foster parents may also be eligible for transportation reimbursement.
-This reimbursement may be claimed when a foster child has to be taken to a medical care facility for primary or emergency care and is reimbursed on an as-used basis.
-In Virginia, this is very hard to receive but in other states is mandatory to use these services.
+This reimbursement may be claimed when a foster child requires medical care at a facility for primary or emergency care and is reimbursed on an as-used basis.
+In Virginia, this is very hard to receive, but in other states, it is mandatory to use these services.

 Education